Gospel of Grace Ministries

 Preservation of the Saints

-All whom God elected, Christ redeemed, and the Holy Spirit gives life, will without fail, persevere in faith unto final glory by God's preserving grace.
-As God's people, we know that salvation from start to finish is based on the effectual work of Christ, our Surety, according to God's promise.
-We know the only true God who made the promise and know the only true Christ who merited all grace.
+All whom God elected, Christ redeemed, and the Holy Spirit gives life, will without fail, persevere in faith unto final glory by God's preserving Grace.
+As God's people, we know that Salvation from start to finish is based on the effectual work of Christ, our Surety, according to God's promise.
+We know the only true God who made the promise and know the only true Christ who merited all acceptance.
 Therefore, we are fully persuaded that what God has promised, HE IS ABLE TO PERFORM.

-Our confidence is not in ourselves, but in God our loving and faithful Savior and we are encouraged and motivated by the assurance of salvation conditioned on the merit of Jesus Christ alone, which produces true love and loyalty to Christ.
-This causes us to delight and be diligent in the use of all the means, which God has provided for our perseverance in the faith.
-God's people will be preserved by His sovereign grace, and His people will continue in the faith, believing in the absolute certainty of salvation conditioned on the Lord Jesus Christ alone.
-We know that any who profess to believe the gospel, and who later leave it, were never regenerated, nor truly believed the Gospel or never truly repented.
+Our confidence is not in ourselves, but in God, our loving and faithful Savior, and we are encouraged and motivated by the assurance of Salvation conditioned on the merit of Jesus Christ alone, which produces true love and loyalty to Christ.
+This causes us to delight and be diligent in the use of all the means which God has provided for our perseverance in the faith.
+God's people will be preserved by His sovereign Grace, and His people will continue in the faith, believing in the absolute certainty of Salvation conditioned on the merit of the Lord Jesus Christ alone.
+We know that any who claims to believe the Gospel, who later rejects it, displays that they were never regenerated, nor truly believed the Gospel, and never truly repented.

 John 10:27-29 “My sheep hear My voice, and I know them, and they follow Me: And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of My hand.
 My Father, gave them Me, is greater than all; and no man is able to pluck them out of My Father's hand.”